Dre Campbell Farm

 4. Discard Overripe and Rotten Fruits

 The scent of overripe or rotting fruits will attract fruit flies from outside the house.
-So, the best way to avoid this situation is to properly store all ripe produce and discard the spoiled ones.
+So, the best way to avoid this situation is to properly store all ripe produce and discard any that is spoiled.

 5. Essential Oils

-Many essential oils deter insect pests like fruit flies.
+Some essential oils may help repel fruit flies and other insect pests.
 These include lavender, basil, eucalyptus, lemongrass, peppermint, cloves, and even camphor.

 Soak cotton balls or crumpled paper towels in your essential oil.
 Then, place them around the kitchen and near doors and windows.